GeorgeZHYuan/Pheno-Import/README.md

 * Uploads data using [tMDataLoader](https://github.com/Clarivate-LSPS/tMDataLoader).
 * User interface in Analysis Jobs used to run the process.

-This build is made for Linux OS.
+This build is made for Transmart 16.2

 # Setup
 IMPORTANT: Make sure you have direct access to the tranSMART database.